 Our Early Years pupils and staff moved into a newly renovated unit in September 2018 after extensive renovation work during the Summer holiday.
 They now have their own entrance with cloakroom and self contained toilets.
 The unit is bright and spacious and extremely well resourced.
 It also has a large outdoor play area which is currently being developed following the recent move.

 All three year olds are entitled to 15 hours of free nursery provision per week.
-Children can join our three to five provision at the beginning of the term that they turn three although the free funding does not apply until the beginning of the term after they turn three.
+Children can join our three to five provision as soon as they turn three although the free funding does not apply until the beginning of the term after they turn three.
 Please collect an admission form from the school office.

 From September 2017, the Government has introduced a new scheme which offers 30 hours free childcare for families who are eligible.